 In the other camp are people who come from ‘industry’, having worked in a particular role-type or discipline who are then enticed into the recruitment world.
 Industry recruiters are already familiar with the ins and outs of their industry and are usually looking to change up their career and are ready for a new challenge.

-Recruitment is the type of career people often land in as a happy accident, not having necessarily planned to go into recruitment straight out of university.
+Landing a career in recruitment is often a happy accident, most of us didn't plan to go into recruitment straight out of university.

-A career in recruitment is great for people who are burnt out from the drudgery of their day-to-day role and feel ready to apply their industry knowledge in a new and different way.
+A career in recruitment is an attractive option for people seeking reignite and reshape their day-to-day role, for those ready to apply industry knowledge in a new way.
 Working in recruitment allows people to experience a broad cross-section of an industry or discipline, working with multiple companies rather than being limited to one organisation.

 What you need to know about recruitment